arunhari82/backstage-plugin-customparser-backend-module-customparser/README.md

 This plugin module extends `catalogModelExtensionPoint` and register a customParser `backstage-plugin-customparser-backend-module-customer/src/lib/customEntityParser.ts`

-This show cases the following from Backstage and how to acheive this in RHDH. https://backstage.io/docs/features/software-catalog/external-integrations/#supporting-different-metadata-file-formats
+This show cases the following from Backstage and how to achieve this in RHDH. https://backstage.io/docs/features/software-catalog/external-integrations/#supporting-different-metadata-file-formats